What is Mecmesin | Texture Analysis?

 Measure consumer sensory qualities and satisfaction

-Texture analysis enables correlation to the subjective expert panel methods of assessing the sensory quality of the physical texture of a product, to give an object result.
+Texture analysis enables correlation to the subjective expert panel methods of assessing the sensory quality of the physical texture of a product, to give an objective result.

 When eating, preparing or applying the product, the act of chewing, slicing, spreading or pouring equates to freshness, tenderness or firmness.